CiiM-Bioinformatics-group/EWAS_Cytokines_SI/README.md

                                         in 300BCG, tested against matched background
 ```

-The cCpGs are identified in the SI cohort, which is not a vaccination cohort
-and is sampled at a single time point.
-To ask whether these sites change over
+The cCpGs are identified in the SI cohort.
+To ask whether these sites change following immune perturbation,
-time, they are carried into the independent 300BCG cohort, which received BCG
+they are carried into the independent 300BCG cohort, which received BCG
 vaccination and was sampled before vaccination, 14 days after and 3 months
 after.